-I can be easily be found at Google+ (my profile is +TessaKeough) and to a lesser extent on Facebook and Twitter.
+I can be easily be found at Facebook (my profile is @TessaKeough) and Google+ (my profile is +TessaKeough).

-I have a YouTube Channel where some of my genealogy and technology videos relating to one-name studies can be found (TessaWatch).
+I have a YouTube Channel where some of my videos relating to one-name studies and using technology with family history can be found (TessaWatch).

 If you have information you would like to contribute or if you would like to join with me in the KEOUGH one-name study (I am always looking for KEOUGHs in other places to lend a hand) please contact me as I would love to hear from you.

 Thanks for reading and please check back as I plan to update my KEOUGH profile on a regular basis. ~ Tessa